qleet/user-docs/docs/getting-started.md

 Note: if you notice any pods crashlooping, give them a few minutes.
 The workload controller depends on the API server which, in turn, depends on the database and message broker.
-Each component will come up when once its dependencies are running.
+Each component will come up once its dependencies are running.

 ## Deploy a Workload